-- o Where a transfer applicant refuses to disclose any information which is requested either for the purpose of assessing the application or for estate management purposes. - o Where a transfer applicant will not authorise the release of data/information about the applicant by other agencies where it is required for estate management purposes. - Where a transfer applicant provides false or misleading information either on the application form or at a subsequent interview.
-Section 33 of the Housing (Miscellaneous Provisions) Act 1992 provides that an applicant supplying false or misleading information shall be liable to a fine on summary conviction not exceeding €1,270. - Where a transfer applicant refuses or neglects to disclose all household income
+- Where a transfer applicant refuses to disclose any information which is requested either for the purpose of assessing the application or for estate management purposes. - Where a transfer applicant will not authorise the release of data/information about the applicant by other agencies where it is required for estate management purposes. - Where a transfer applicant refuses or neglects to disclose all household income